The Clinical UX Academy TM

 Providing the world’s first and only online Clinical UX course

-12 months, part time, no prior experience required, study from anywhere in the world.
+Study part time from anywhere in the world.

 Working as a Clinical UX Designer makes a difference in healthcare, and can change your life for the better.